-INCLOSED is my report for the week. which does not give a very good showing so far as orders are concerned.
-I am glad, however, that it is not the number of orders taken that will be to our credit when the book of record shall be examined but the spirit in our hearts that prompts this a good field to do work for the to the work.
+INCLOSED is my report for the week, which does not give a very good showing so far as orders are concerned.
+I am glad, however, that it is not the number of orders taken that will be to our credit when the book of record shall be examined but the spirit in our hearts that prompts to the work.
 "She hath done what she could," is recorded as spoken to one by the Master.
 So with assurance that these words apply in this instance, I am content with the week's report.